The Barretts of Wimpole Street (1957 film): Reception

-Historical accuracy
+Historicity

 Although most of the names of the individuals involved are correct in the play and films, by definition motivations of individuals cannot be known.
-The numerous love letters that Robert and Elizabeth exchanged before their marriage, however, can give readers a great deal of information about this famous courtship in their own words.
-The correspondence was well underway before they ever met in person, he having admired the collection Poems that she published in 1844.
-He opens his first letter to her, 'I love your verses with all my heart, dear Miss Barrett,' and a little later in that first letter he says 'I do, as I say, love these books with all my heart—and I love you too' (10 January 1845).
+The numerous love letters that Robert and Elizabeth exchanged before their marriage can give readers a great deal of information about this famous courtship in their own words.
+The correspondence was well underway before they met in person, he having admired the collection Poems that she published in 1844.
+He opens his first letter to her with "I love your verses with all my heart, dear Miss Barrett", and a later in that first letter he writes "I do, as I say, love these books with all my heart—and I love you too" (10 January 1845).

 Several editions of these letters have been published, starting with one by their son in 1898.
-Flush by Virginia Woolf, a version of the courtship from the perspective of Elizabeth's dog, is also an imaginative reconstruction, though more closely based on reading the letters.
+Flush by Virginia Woolf, a version of the courtship from the perspective of Elizabeth's dog, is also an imaginative reconstruction, but more closely based on reading the letters.
 Both the play and film reflect popular concerns at the time, particularly Freudian analysis.
 Although Edward Barrett's behaviour in disinheriting the children who married seems bizarre, there is no evidence of his being sexually aggressive toward any family members.